Indicators

 Minerva Foods, through its corporate sustainability area, uses software to collect operational data and calculate GHG emissions.
 This work is done monthly and covers operations in Brazil, Argentina, Australia, Chile (distribution), Colombia, United States (distribution), Paraguay and Uruguay.
 The results are consolidated in the Corporate Inventories of GHG Emissions published annually.
 For the third consecutive year, the data were audited by a verification body (OV) accredited by Inmetro.

 Seeking an increasingly transparent relationship with its stakeholders, the Company discloses the results of measurements of its GHG emissions in the Sustainability Report and in the Indicator Center section, in addition to including them in the Public Emissions Registry of the Brazilian GHG Protocol Program (since 2015).
-In 2022, Minerva Foods received the program’s “Gold Seal” for the second time in the emissions inventory for 2021.
+In 2023, Minerva Foods received the program’s “Gold Seal” for the third time in the emissions inventory for 2022.

 The evolution of the Company’s GHG emission reduction targets can be followed in the Commitment to Sustainability section.